-Drinking too much alcohol can also have a negative effect on your relationships and family life.
-As previously mentioned, drinking too much can alter your personality – leading to arguments and violence in some cases.
+Drinking too much can also have consequences on your relationships and family life.
+Alcohol can impact your judgement and lead you to make risky decisions.
+In some cases this can cause arguments or violence.
 Family life may become strained, especially when you consider the cost of alcohol.
 Over the past few years, in an attempt to make the country healthier, the government have been adding more tax onto the price of alcohol.

-Alcohol can also affect your appearance.
-The amount of calories within beer can lead to what it commonly known as a ‘beer belly’.
-The more that you drink, the more bloated your stomach and face will become.
+Alcohol consumption can also affect your appearance.
+The number of calories in alcoholic drinks can lead to what it commonly known as a ‘beer belly’.
+In short, the more you drink, the more bloated your stomach and face will become.

-Fortunately there are some hints and tips that you can follow to help cut down or even quit drinking altogether.
-Here’s our top five:
+Fortunately, there are lots of tips that you can follow to help cut down your drinking, or even quit altogether.
+Here are our top five:

 1. Let your Friends and Family Know!

 Letting friends and family know also means that they’re less likely to put you in a position where you may be tempted.
-Your family will know to keep alcohol out of the house, whilst your friends will know not to buy you a pint before the football or after work.
+Your family will know to keep alcohol out of the house, while your friends will remember not to offer you a pint before the football or after work.